The Recreated

 Other than the field-gray of the Kaiser’s army, we wear the bayonet knot for the first company, colored all white (vice the 3.
 Komp's yellow-white-yellow).
 Other than the numbered boards, there’s very few distinguishing markings for the 23rd.
 We portray a regular army unit of the largest army in the German Imperial forces, the Prussian Army.

-For your shoulder boards, as a recruit, you’ll be loaned a pair of „Einjahr-Freiwilliger“ shoulder boards.
-All recruits have to wear them -- for safety reasons.
+For your shoulder boards, as a recruit, you’ll be loaned a pair of „Einjahr-Freiwilliger“ shoulder boards (piped with a black-white twist cord).
+All recruits have to wear them -- for safety reasons and so we know who to help.
 After attending two WWI events, the recruit is voted-on for admittance to the unit.
 If no member has a serious objection, recruits are then welcomed into the unit as full members and allowed to wear regular boards.
-The freiwilliger boards are actually property of the unit, so noone has to buy them.
+The freiwilliger boards are actually property of the unit, so no one has to buy them.

 Minimum kit to come out with us